GrigoriaAngelou/Customer-Loyalty-and-Market-Basket-Analysis/README.md

 4. Which product is prefered from males/females.
 5. How top 3 products of the shop perform for each month.

+In general, we will try to derive online shopping trends and patterns for the customers that uses this platform to shop.
+In addition, we created a dashboard using Tableau Public were we made a customer loyalty and a market basket analysis.

 **Discover more:** [here](https://grigoriaangelou.github.io/........) <br>
 **Code:** [sales analysis for Amazon products year 2019.ipynb](https://github.com/GrigoriaAngelou/Online-Shopping-Analysis-for-2019/blob/8ffb99dc835bc3044f91c487fb76b3dc9177bb99/online-shopping-eda-for-beginners.ipynb)